Hard Water And Soft Water Examples

 Where Ca2+ and Mg2+ are calcium and magnesium ions, and C17H35COO- is a soap molecule.
 The resulting compounds, (C17H35COO)2Ca and (C17H35COO)2Mg, are the insoluble soap scum that precipitates out of the water.

 Water softening works by replacing these calcium and magnesium ions with sodium or potassium ions through a process called ion exchange.
-Water softeners contain a resin bed coated with sodium or potassium ions.
+Practically speaking, water softeners contain a resin bed coated with sodium or potassium ions.
 As hard water flows through the resin bed, the calcium and magnesium ions are attracted to the resin and displace the sodium or potassium ions, which are released into the water.
-The chemical equation for this process is:

 2Na+ (resin) + Ca2+ (aq) → Ca2+ (resin) + 2Na+ (aq)